compendius/libvirt_nova_exporter_py/README.md

 # Libvirt Nova Exporter

-Prometheus libvirt exporter for Openstack Nova instances This is an alternative to the exported I have alrady written in Go here [https://github.com/compendius/libvirt_nova_exporter](https://github.com/compendius/libvirt_nova_exporter)
+Prometheus libvirt exporter for Openstack Nova instances

 ### What is this?

+An alternative to the exporter I have already written in Go here [https://github.com/compendius/libvirt_nova_exporter](https://github.com/compendius/libvirt_nova_exporter)
 This is some code I have written in Python that aims to export a very small subset of metrics from libvirt for Openstack Nova instances.
 The principal is to get real time usage information, for example how many vcpus are in use.